pqrkchqps/diehard-dot-fund/lib/plugins/README.md

 ##### End to end testing

-Loomio uses [protractor](http://github.com/angular/protractor), which is a framework for running automated tests on Angular.
+Diehard_Fund uses [protractor](http://github.com/angular/protractor), which is a framework for running automated tests on Angular.
 We use a very simple DSL to write these tests; you can look at examples in `angular/test/protractor`

 In order to write angular tests in your application, add a file that follows the pattern `*_spec.coffee` anywhere in your plugin.
 (Such as `plugins/kickflip/test/kickflip_spec.coffee`).
 You can then write angular specs in there as in the main repo (and they will be run by our CI.)